dQuadrant/kuber/docs/docs/hydra-js-client/examples/minting-native-tokens.md

 ---
-sidebar_position: 3
+sidebar_position: 4
-sidebar_label: Building and Submitting TXs
+sidebar_label: Minting Native Tokens
 ---

-#  Building and Submitting TXs
+# Minting Native Tokens

-This guide demonstrates how to build and submit transactions within an open Hydra Head using the cip30 interface and `KuberHydraApiProvider`.
+This guide demonstrates how to mint native tokens within an open Hydra Head using the cip30 interface and `KuberHydraApiProvider`.

 ## Prerequisites